 Another option for property owners, who don’t want to invoke their right of self-defense, which can quickly turn violent, is to seek help from the barangay for amicable settlement or hire a lawyer to settle the conflict.

 “The legal remedy for property owners for squatters and informal settlers are detailed under Republic Act No. 7279, otherwise known as the Urban and Development Housing Act,” Atty Cartojano said.
 He suggested the following steps for a property owner involved in a situation with an informal settler squatting his property.

-- Document instances of intrusion incidents in writing or video.
-Report incident to a police station that has jurisdiction over the property and record a police blotter relating to the incident.
+Document instances of intrusion incidents in writing or video.
+Report the incident to a police station that has jurisdiction over the property and records a police blotter relating to the incident.

 Seek the help of the barangay to arrange a possible settlement if a peaceful negotiation does not produce good progress.